Home > City Guides > Most Affordable Places to Live in New York in 2026

 Things to Do in Ilion

-Spend some time at the driving range or play nine holes while enjoying the lovely views at Doty’s Golf Course.
-Leave flowers and pay your respects to those who served at the Silent Sentinel Civil War Memorial Statue.
-Show off your acting skills or attend shows like Sweeney Todd: The Demon Barber of Fleet Street, Steel Magnolias, and Barefoot in the Park at The Ilion Little Theatre.
-Go for a bike ride, walk your dog, or have a picnic with friends and family at Russell Park.
-Have a breakfast of Handmade Muffins, Blueberry Pancakes, or Henrietta’s Special at Farmhouse Restaurant.
-Relish slices of Gluten Free or Upside-Down Pizza with Bosco Sticks at Sorrento Pizzeria & Restaurant.
-Relax with a Hamburger Sub, Rachel Sandwich, or Buffalo Chicken Salad at Crossway’s Bar and Grill.
-Or enjoy Chicken Francesca, Stuffed Haddock, and House Made Lasagna at Cacciatore’s Restaurant and Banquet Hall.
+Spend some time at the driving range or playing nine holes while enjoying the lovely views at Doty’s Golf Course.
+Bring your kids to climb monkey bars, ride slides, or sit down for a family picnic at Montgomery Street Playground.
+Show off your acting skills or attend shows like Goodbye Charlie, Dear Jack, Dear Louise, and Murder on the Orient Express at The Ilion Little Theatre.
+Go hiking, walk your dog, or meet up with family and friends at Russell Park.
+Savor fresh slices of Ilion pizza, including a Cheese, Garlic, or Upside-Down Pizza with Bosco Sticks at Sorrento Pizzeria & Restaurant.
+Order up healthy, feel-good eats like a Berry Acai, Southwest Salad, or the signature Thunder Stacker at SHOOK.
+Relax with a Fish Fry, Rachel Sandwich, or Buffalo Chicken Salad at Crossway’s Bar and Grill.
+Or visit an Italian Ilion restaurant for tasty specialties like the Grama C Sub, House Chicken Parm, and Cacciatore’s Carbonara at Cacciatore’s Italian Steakhouse & Primo Pizzeria.

 Ogdensburg